 Consequently, GW's Endorsement Process for Mitchell Scholarship is revised as well in order to minimize any possible conflicts with the Mitchell Scholarship's recent changes.
 That process is as follows:

 Registration: All graduating seniors intending to apply for GW endorsement for Mitchell Scholarship program must submit a pre-application questionnaire to the Center for Undergraduate Fellowships and Research.
 By completing that questionnaire, applicants for GW endorsement will be sure to receive the advice and support of fellowships center staff.
-Prospective applicants must complete the require pre-application questionnaire no later than May 10, 2020.
+Prospective applicants must complete the required pre-application questionnaire no later than May 10, 2020.
 That pre-application questionnaire is available through CUFR's InfoReady portal.

 Since we can no longer provide support and feedback on your Mitchell essay, prospective applicants for the Mitchell Scholarship must prepare a Marshall Scholarship application, and they must submit drafts of Marshall essays (though tailored to your proposed plan for study in Ireland) no later than June 12, 2020.